timsong-cpp/papers/2255_reference_temporary/reference_temporary.md

 when it would inevitably produce a dangling reference.
 This would resolve [@LWG2813].

 # Revision history
+- R2: Approved by 2021-05-12 EWG telecon.
+Added a feature test macro.
+      Also modify `make_from_tuple` and add a note to the piecewise constructor of `pair`.
+Rebase wording to post-2021-10 virtual plenary working draft.
 - R1: Define the affected constructor of `tuple` and `pair` as deleted instead of removing them from overload resolution.